 The Bonavita Electric Gooseneck Kettle Review

-You could have ground the most exotic coffee beans and achieved the perfect grind size for your favorite pour-over method, but if the water temperature is wrong and you mess up the agitation process…your brew would end up tasting like sadness.
+You could have ground the most exotic coffee beans and achieved the perfect grind size for your favourite pour-over method, but if the water temperature is wrong and you mess up the agitation process… your brew would end up tasting like sadness.

 Summary: The Bonavita BV382510V Digital Variable Temperature Gooseneck Electric Kettle